Destination Pakistan Guide

 Explore Gilgit-Baltistan: Nature’s Paradise and Cultural Diversity

 Gilgit-Baltistan, nestled in the northernmost reaches of the world, boasts some of the planet’s loftiest peaks and most extensive glaciers outside the Polar Regions.
-In addition to its awe-inspiring natural beauty and impressive man-made landmarks, this region is home to a rich tapestry of ethnic groups, each proudly preserving its own culture and language.
+In addition to its awe-inspiring natural beauty and impressive man-made landmarks, this region is home to over 1.7 million people making a rich tapestry of ethnic groups, each proudly preserving its own culture and language.
 It has earned worldwide recognition as a top tourist destination and was historically referred to as the Northern Areas of Pakistan.

 Geographical Wonders